muppet9010/factorio-muppet-gui/README.md

 			--The style of the text.
 Valid options: "regular", "semibold", "bold" "fontStyle": [FONT STYLE AS STRING]

 			--The color of the text.
 OPTIONAL.
-Valid options found in "utility/colors.lua" or at https://www.rapidtables.com/web/color/html-color-codes.html , i.e. "lightRed".
+Valid options found in "utility/colors.lua" or at https://www.rapidtables.com/web/color/html-color-codes.html , i.e. "red".
 Can be removed or blank string "" for the default of white.
 			"fontColor": [COLOR NAME AS STRING]

 			--A single text string to show